DSS-Data198/Data198/policies.md

 Please read Berkeley's [Code of Conduct](https://sa.berkeley.edu/code-of-conduct) carefully.
 Penalties for academic misconduct in are severe and include reporting to the [Center for Student Conduct](https://sa.berkeley.edu/conduct).
 They might also include a NP in the course or even dismissal from the university.
 It's just not worth it!

-When you need help, reach out to your TA and tutor. **You are not alone in Data 8!** Instructors and staff are here to help you succeed.
+When you need help, reach out to your TA and tutor. **You are not alone!** Instructors and staff are here to help you succeed.
 We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.

 Finally, know that it's normal to struggle.
 Berkeley has high standards, which is one of the reasons its degrees are valued.
 Everyone struggles even though many try not to show it.
 Even if you don't learn everything that's being covered, you'll be able to build on what you do learn, whereas if you cheat you'll have nothing to build on.
 You aren't expected to be perfect; it's ok not to get an A.